hsachinraj/GitHub-AzureDevOps/readme.md

 2. An Azure account from <https://azure.com>.

-3. An Azure DevOps account from <https://dev.azure.com>.
+3. An Azure DevOps account from <https://dev.azure.com>

+**Note:** If you are using your own machine, you will also need  the following:

 4. ARM Outputs extension installed in your Azure DevOps account from
     <https://marketplace.visualstudio.com/items?itemName=keesschollaart.arm-outputs>.